reactjs/react.dev/beta/src/content/reference/react/Suspense.md

   // ...
 ```

 This tells React that the state transition is not urgent, and it's better to keep showing the previous page instead of hiding any already revealed content.
-Notice how clicking the button now "waits" for the `Biography` to load:
+Now clicking the button "waits" for the `Biography` to load:

 <Sandpack>